 MSF HK continued to expand its regional approach in Asia Pacific on behalf of the wider MSF movement.
 Since 2014, MSF's top decision making body, the International Board, mandated MSF HK to increase our presence in Taiwan and in Singapore, to consolidate MSF's public identity there and eventually to improve our ability to generate donations from private sources in these regions.
 A representation office of MSF HK was successfully registered in Taiwan in April 2016 allowing MSF to further increase its activities in the country.
-Coverage in terms of communications and advocacy has extended in the Philippines and Indonesia in 2017.
-In a further expression of confidence in MSF HK's regional approach and capabilities, the International Board in 2017 mandated the office to enhance our engagement with China.
+Coverage in terms of communications and advocacy was strengthened in the Philippines, Indonesia and Malaysia in 2018.
+The MSF HK's regional approach and capabilities were further reinforced by our continuous engagement with China.